nicholaswmin/fsm/.github/CONTRIBUTING.md

 - Must `throw` if a property/method will be overwriten
 - Must create immutable FSMs
 - Must throw custom `Error`s

-## Guidelines

-### Documentation

-- 2 lines max of description then a copy/pasteable example.
-- If "it" requires a long explanation, "it" probably sucks.
-Reconsider "it".
-- No opinions, personal fluff or jargon.
-Shut up :)
-- Test code examples before pushing.

 ## Authors